 There were over $7.4 billion in unclaimed life insurance payouts in 2016, according to a report by USA Today.
-If you suspect you may be a beneficiary, there are a few ways to find out if you’re owed a payout — and state insurance departments and national insurance associations can be a huge help.
+If you suspect you may be a beneficiary, there are several ways to find out if you’re owed a payout — and state insurance departments and national insurance associations can be a huge help.

 How can I locate an unclaimed life insurance policy?

-Your first step should be to check any records the person may have kept, like financial statements.
+As for how to find a life insurance policy, your first step should be to check any records the person may have kept, like financial statements.

 If that doesn’t work, here’s how to find the deceased person’s life insurance policy: